Proper care and avoiding high-risk activities are essential to prevent complications in individuals with a VP shunt.

 Key Takeaways: Activities To Avoid With A VP Shunt

-➤ Avoid activities with a risk of falling, like climbing ladders.
+➤ Avoid activities with a risk of falling or direct blows to the head and neck.

-➤ Refrain from swimming alone to ensure safety in water.
+➤ Refrain from swimming alone and wait until wounds are fully healed before returning to the water.

 Frequently Asked Questions